mpcphys0/img_tools/compare_dicom/README.md

 PS C:\> python <path-to-compare_dicom.py>
 ```

-Select the files to be compared in the file browser window that pops up.
+A file browser window will appear.
+Select 2 to 4 dicom files to compare.
 Comparison files (csv and HTML) will be generated in the directory where the image files are located

 ## Getting Started with Anaconda and Python